 You're sending to contacts with invalid or low-quality email addresses

-SPF - authorizes Lusha's mail servers to send on your behalf
+SPF — authorizes your email provider's servers to send on behalf of your domain

-DKIM - adds a digital signature to verify email integrity
+DKIM — adds a digital signature that receiving servers use to verify the email's integrity

 DMARC — tells providers what to do when SPF or DKIM checks fail

-π‘ Note: DNS changes can take up to 48 hours to propagate.
-After making changes, allow time before testing again.
+💡 Note: DNS changes can take up to 48 hours to propagate.
+Allow time before testing again.

 Fix 2: Reduce your daily sending volume